-If you are either planning to be married or have been asked to perform a wedding ceremony in Iowa, you've come to the right page.
-Ordained ministers with Open Ministry have successfully performed thousands of legal marriages in Iowa and around the world!
+Registered Ministers with Open Ministry have successfully performed thousands of marriages in Iowa and around the world!

-The information provided below is designed to walk you through the most common steps to become a minister and perform a wedding ceremony in Iowa.
+The Ordination and Officiant information is provided below in an easy five step layout which is designed help walk you through the most common steps on registering to become a minister for Iowa and how perform a wedding ceremony in Iowa.

 Step 1 - How to Become Ordained